Special education in the United States: Qualifying students for special education

 By federal law, no student is too disabled to qualify for a free, appropriate education.
-Whether it is useful and appropriate to attempt to educate the most severely disabled children, such as children who are in a persistent vegetative state or a coma, is debated.
-While many severely disabled children can learn at least simple tasks, such as pushing a buzzer when they want attention or using a brain implant if they are unable to move their hands, some children may be incapable of learning.
-However, schools are required to provide the services, and teachers design individual programs that expose the child to as much of the curriculum as reasonably possible.
-Some parents and advocates say that these children would be better served by substituting improved physical care for any academic program.

 Referral

 Parents who suspect or know that their child has a problem making adequate school progress should request an evaluation from their local school district.
-The request, called a "referral for evaluation," should be initiated in writing.
+The request, called a "referral for evaluation," should be initiated in writing or in person.
 The referral should be addressed to the principal of the local public school or the special education coordinator for the district, and should provide the child's name, date of birth, address, current school placement (if applicable), and the suspected area of disability or special need.
 Referrals can also be made by general education teachers or guidance counselors.
 Upon receipt of the referral, the school district will contact the parent to set up a meeting time in order to explain the process and obtain written consent to perform the necessary evaluations.
 To prepare for this meeting, parents should be able to describe their child's problems in depth, providing examples of their child's difficulties in the classroom.
 Parents can request any evaluations they feel are needed to add to the picture of the child's specific educational needs, such as speech and language testing, occupational therapy testing or neurological testing.
-All evaluations needed to provide a full picture of the child's disabilities must be provided by the school system at no cost to the family.
+All evaluations needed to provide a full picture of the child's disabilities, as determined by the school psychologist or referral team, must be provided by the school system at no cost to the family.